LineageOS/lineage_wiki/pages/emulator.md

 These instructions will help you build an emulator-compatible version of LineageOS, ready to run on your computer.
 If you want to use Android Studio/AVD there are also instructions for packing up/installing your custom build instead of the default AOSP images that Google provides.

+If it meets your needs, you can download a weekly [x86-64](https://download.lineageos.org/devices/sdk_phone_x86_64/builds) or [ARM-64](https://download.lineageos.org/devices/sdk_phone_arm64/builds) build instead of compiling one.

 {% include templates/device_build_before_init.md %}